komposable/komponent/README.md

 #### Available locales configuration
 >>>>>>> rename to available locales configuration

-You can whitelist locale you use by setting this into an initializer like explain in the ["official guide"](http://guides.rubyonrails.org/i18n.html#configure-the-i18n-module):
+You can whitelist locale you use by setting this into an initializer, as explained in the ["official guide"](http://guides.rubyonrails.org/i18n.html#configure-the-i18n-module):
 ```ruby
 I18n.available_locales = [:en, :fr]
 >>>>>>> add section into the table of contents